 When it comes to a heart attack, every second counts

-Knowing the warning signs and symptoms of a heart attack are key to saving someone’s life.
-If you, or someone you know, experience any of the following symptoms, call 911 immediately and ask to be taken to the closest emergency department.
-Novant Health hospitals are in the nation’s top 10 percent for heart attack treatment and our chest pain centers have the highest level of accreditation.
+Knowing the signs and symptoms of a heart attack are key to saving someone’s life.
+If you, or a loved one, experience any of the following symptoms, call 911 immediately and ask to be taken to the closest emergency department.
+Novant Health hospitals are in the nation’s top 10 percent for heart attack treatment and our chest pain centers have the highest accreditation level.

 If you experience the symptoms of a heart attack, call